openmm/openmm/docs-source/api-c++/index.rst

 Forces
 ------

-The ``Force`` objects added to a ``System`` define the behavior of the particles.
+``Force`` objects define the behavior of the particles in a ``System``.
 The ``Force`` class is actually slightly more general than its name suggests.
 A ``Force`` can, indeed, apply forces to particles, but it can also directly modify particle positions and velocities in arbitrary ways.
 Some thermostats and barostats, for example, can be implemented as ``Force`` classes.
 Examples of Force subclasses include :cpp:class:`HarmonicBondForce
 <OpenMM::HarmonicBondForce>`, :cpp:class:`NonbondedForce
 <OpenMM::NonbondedForce>`, and :cpp:class:`MonteCarloBarostat
 <OpenMM::MonteCarloBarostat>`.